nhsuk/nhsuk-frontend/packages/components/checkboxes/README.md

       "name": "verify",
       "id": "nhsuk-login",
       "value": "nhsuk-verify",
-      "text": "Sign in with NHS.UK Login",
+      "text": "Sign in with NHS.UK login",
       "hint": {
         "text": "You’ll have an account if you’ve already proved your identity with either Barclays, CitizenSafe, Digidentity, Experian, Post Office, Royal Mail or SecureIdentity."
       }